According to research from the National Association of Realtors, the median real estate agent salary in 2015 was $27,260.

 - How New Agents Can Maximize Income

 Ready to take the plunge?
 Before you start working as a real estate agent you’re going to need to take a pre-licensing course and pass your state’s real estate exam.
-For pre-licensing courses, we recommend Kaplan, which offers top-notch real estate licensing programs online.
-Click here to visit Kaplan, or read more in our Step-by-Step Guide to Becoming a Real Estate Agent.
+For pre-licensing courses, we recommend Brightwood, which offers top-notch real estate licensing programs online.
+Click here to visit Brightwood, or read more in our Step-by-Step Guide to Becoming a Real Estate Agent.

 How Much Is a Real Estate Agent Salary?